CoreLine-agency/node-graphql-ts-template/readme.md

+# MIGRATION NOTICE
+## This project is archived and moved to https://github.com/ikatun/graphql-backend-helper

 ## Skeleton for Node.js applications written in TypeScript

 This project can be used as a template for a web service.